daib17/ramverk1/content/rest-documentation.md

 REST API
 =========================

-This documentation introduces the different REST API available on this website.
+This is the documentation for the REST API available on this website.

 IP validator
 -------------------------